Every Effing thing about Buttons

 The default Button

 In HTML, we can use the <button> tag to render out a button.
-It comes with some default styles which varies depending on the browser and platform you are on.
+The default button comes with some default styles which varies depending on the browser and platform you are on.

 Apart from the regular buttons, there are also few types of input buttons:

-Can we use a div to create a button?
+Can we use a div as a button?

-Before we proceed, have you ever wondered if we can use a regular div as a button?
-If you think about it, a button is essentially an element that can be clicked.
+Have you ever wondered if we can use a regular div as a button?
+If you think about it, a button is essentially just an element that can be clicked.
 And you can achieve that with a regular div using the onclick handler, right?
 So, is it possible to use a div to create buttons?

 Yes, you can use a div as a button.
 However, there are several functionalities that buttons provide by default, which may require additional work when using a div: